Skip to content

 How many times can I go away on an annual policy?

-If you’ll be making numerous trips, it’s advisable to double check the small print on your insurance provider’s policy in case there’s a maximum trip limit, as all policies vary.
+Policies vary.
+If you’ll be making numerous trips, make sure you double-check the small print on your insurance provider’s yearly holiday insurance policy in case there’s a maximum trip limit.

 How many days can each holiday be for?

-Typical annual travel insurance cover normally stipulates that each individual holiday within the year of your annual policy can’t exceed a certain number of days – normally 31.
+Often with annual travel insurance cover, each individual holiday within the year of your annual policy can’t exceed a certain number of days.
+This is typically 31 days.

 When should I select my annual multi-trip travel insurance to start from?

-Ideally, on the day you pay for it.
+Ideally, on the day you book your holiday.
 This is because the cancellation cover on annual multi-trip insurance begins from the start date of the policy.
 To make sure you have this protection, you need to be covered from when you pay for your first trip, not just from when you start it.

 Will my annual travel insurance policy cover me for trips in the UK?

-Most policies will cover you for UK trips, but there may be conditions that apply, for example:
+Most yearly travel insurance plans will cover you for UK trips, but there may be conditions that apply, for example:

 Check your policy for details.